Lorna Goodison: Writing

-Poet and literary scholar Edward Baugh says "one of Goodison's achievements is that her poetry inscribes the Jamaican sensibility and culture on the text of the world".
+As poet and literary scholar Edward Baugh wrote in The Caribbean Review of Books: "...one of Goodison's achievements is that her poetry inscribes the Jamaican sensibility and culture on the text of the world, and that is no small achivevement."
 Together with issues of home and exile, her work addresses the power of art to explore and reconcile opposites and contradictions in the Caribbean historical experience.
 Kei Miller notes: "Primarily a poet, Goodison hasn’t been afraid of crossing the fence into other genres: she has written short stories and a much-celebrated memoir. ...I suspect she still isn't as celebrated as she really ought to be because there simply doesn't exist the perfect critical language to talk about what she is doing, the risks she is taking, and why exactly they succeed."

 More than two decades in the making, Goodison's new translation and reimagining of Dante's Inferno – the first part of his 14th-century narrative poem Divine Comedy – was published in spring 2025, hailed by poet Kit Fan as "career-defining" and "epoch-making".
 The reviewer in the Montreal Review of Books described it as "a fascinating work: one that would appeal to those interested in Dante, the Caribbean, world literature, or translation, or simply those seeking to face the dread rising from the ground of the everyday."
 In the Literary Review of Canada, reviewer Randy Boyagoda notes: "To be sure, Goodison's Inferno ... is much more than just her conversation with Dante; it's also an extended reflection on her own artistic formation.
 And just as Dante chose Virgil as his guide, she chooses Louise Bennett-Coverley, a Jamaican poet and folklorist who, like the author, eventually settled in Canada.
 Led by 'Miss Lou,' Goodison’s narrator explores Jamaican culture and history, before and during and after colonization."
 In The Walrus magazine, Amanda Perry observes that "Goodison plants her flag in the territory of world literature", and Quill & Quire concludes its review by stating: "This Inferno is cosmic, deeply imagined, and memorable. ... here is a poet who speaks to and through troubled history, emerging unscathed from the many circles of hell, keeping intact a propulsive heart that beats to Caribbean rhythms.
 Lorna Goodison's retelling of Dante's Inferno is a celestial reckoning of epic proportions."

+Dante's Inferno was a finalist for the Poetry category of the 2025 Governor General Literary Awards, as well as for the OCM Bocas Prize for Caribbean Literature in the Poetry category.